Some states in the United States do, and some don’t.

 - Some sort of other requirement, or combination of the above, or optional registration

-For purposes of our question here, let’s look at the proponents of auctioneer licensing and what they typically site as benefits, and then look at the opponents of auctioneer licensing and what they typically site as the benefits of the lack of licensing.
+For purposes of our question here, let’s look at the proponents of auctioneer licensing and what they typically cite as benefits, and then look at the opponents of auctioneer licensing and what they typically cite as the benefits of the lack of licensing.

 Auctioneer licensing is good because:

 - Auctioneers are then held to a higher standard — a professional standard — and this helps protect the public as a certain level of competence can be assumed.

 - The board or agency overseeing auctioneers then can assist the public when the public feels they have been wronged by a licensee.

 - Licensing can also require auctioneers complete continuing education, which further helps protect the public.

 - The board or agency overseeing auctioneers can provide educational opportunities for auctioneers and/or the general public.